About us

 - Administration

-- Assisting in securing other permits from related agencies.
+- Regulatory Facilitation: Assistance in securing required permits and approvals from relevant government agencies.

-- Providing ready facilities i.e. serviced land and utilities at the Export Processing Zones.
+- Infrastructure Support: Access to ready facilities, including serviced land and utilities within designated Export Processing Zones (EPZs).

 Priority Sectors